The first Asian African Conference was held in Bandung on April 24, 1955. Since then the Bandung Conference becomes the popular term for this event.

 Closed on Mondays

-Thus, the displays of the museum are mostly related to the conference, such as photos related to the conference, country profiles of the member of Bandung Conference, and diorama on the opening of the first Asian African Conference.
+Thus, the displays of the museum are mostly related to the conference, such as photos during the conferences, country profiles of the member of Bandung Conference, and diorama on the opening of the first Asian African Conference.
 This museum is under Foreign Ministry, so it has an audio visual room and a supporting library where we can learn about the history, social, politics and cultures of Asian and African countries, as well as documents on the Asian African Conference.

 The first Asian African Conference started with The